 Do Foal Hurt Their Mums When They Kick in the Womb?

 Foals do kick in the womb, but they don’t usually hurt their mums.
 Their hooves are covered by a soft, protective layer called the eponychium.
-This cushiony layer prevents the sharp edges of the hooves from causing injury.

 So, while the mare might feel the kicks, they’re generally not painful because the foal’s hooves are designed to be gentle until after birth.
-It’s nature’s way of keeping both mum and foal safe during those active moments in the womb.

 Caring for foal hooves might seem like a small task, but it’s a big deal for your little one’s future.
 From their soft, newborn slippers to strong, sturdy hooves, each step counts.